Need Installation? Call (908) 752-3846 ~ Shipping available throughout the US

 Green Lustre

 A low growing handsome shrub with dark green lustrous foliage.
 The growth habit is dense and mounding with a wider spread.
 The Green Lustre is hardier than many Japanese hollies.
 Small flowers are inconspicuous followed by black fruit in winter.
 A great shrub for foundation planting a small hedge or mass planting.
 More About Ilex crenata 'Green Lustre' Easily transplanted, easy to grow.
 Low maintenance.
 Year-round good green color.
 Green Lustre Japanese Holly Growing and Maintenance Tips Fertilize in spring with an all-purpose fertilizer before new growth begins.
 Spacing of 3 to 4 feet is recommended for a formal hedge.
-Height: 4 FeetSpread: 5-8 FeetHardiness Zone: 5-7 Ilex crenata 'Green Lustre' Characteristics Exposure: Full Sun Attracts Wildlife: Attracts Songbirds Soil Moisture: Average Water, Wet Soil/Wetlands Attributes: Border or Bed, Low Maintenance, Edging, Fast Growing, Evergreen, Habit: Upright Foliage Color: Green
+Height: 4 FeetSpread: 5-8 FeetHardiness Zone: 5-7 Ilex crenata 'Green Lustre' Characteristics Exposure: Full Sun Attracts Wildlife: Attracts Songbirds Soil Moisture: Average Water, well draining Attributes: Border or Bed, Low Maintenance, Edging, Fast Growing, Evergreen, Habit: Upright Foliage Color: Green

 Helleri

 Very dense, dwarf mounded compact form with handsome glossy green oval leaves on stiff branches.
 Small black fruit develops in early fall attracting wildlife and providing winter interest.
 It is excellent for foundation planting, group planting or small hedge.
 More About Ilex crenata 'Helleri' Low maintenance.
 Transplants easily from containers.
 Nice compact low growing shrub.
 Helleri Japanese Holly Growing and Maintenance Tips Fertilize in spring with an all-purpose fertilizer before new growth begins.
 Plant 3 to 4 feet apart when planting as a hedge.
-Height: 4 FeetSpread: 5 FeetHardiness Zone: 5b-6 Ilex crenata 'Helleri' Characteristics Exposure: Full Sun Attracts Wildlife: Attracts Songbirds Soil Moisture: Average Water, Wet Soil/Wetlands Attributes: Border or Bed, Low Maintenance, Edging, Fast Growing, Evergreen Habit: Upright Foliage Color: Green
+Height: 4 FeetSpread: 5 FeetHardiness Zone: 5b-6 Ilex crenata 'Helleri' Characteristics Exposure: Full Sun Attracts Wildlife: Attracts Songbirds Soil Moisture: Average Water, well draining Attributes: Border or Bed, Low Maintenance, Edging, Fast Growing, Evergreen Habit: Upright Foliage Color: Green

 Hoogendorn

 A low growing dense, mounding and compact evergreen with excellent dark green shiny flat leaves.
 Grows twice as wide as it does tall and does well in full sun or partial shade.
 Little or no pruning is need making this a maintenance free plant.
 A good foundation plant or border hedge.
 More About Ilex crenata 'Hoogendorn' Mass planting.
 Easy to grow.
 Nice glossy green color.
 Nice ground cover holly.
 Hoogendorn Japanese Holly Growing and Maintenance Tips Fertilize in spring with an all-purpose fertilizer before new growth begins.
-Height: 24-30 InchesSpread: 3-4 FeetHardiness Zone: 5-7 Ilex crenata 'Hoogendorn' Characteristics Exposure: Full Sun Attracts Wildlife: Attracts Songbirds Soil Moisture: Average Water Attributes: Low Maintenance, Rock Garden, Edging, Fast Growing, Evergreen, Border or Bed Habit: Mounding, Trailing Foliage Color: Green
+Height: 24-30 InchesSpread: 3-4 FeetHardiness Zone: 5-7 Ilex crenata 'Hoogendorn' Characteristics Exposure: Full Sun Attracts Wildlife: Attracts Songbirds Soil Moisture: Average Water, well draining Attributes: Low Maintenance, Rock Garden, Edging, Fast Growing, Evergreen, Border or Bed Habit: Mounding, Trailing Foliage Color: Green

 Johanna